4 Tools to Build a Successful Relationship with Clients

 A Scope of Work (SOW)

 Within your contract, you’ll want to include a Scope of Work (SOW).
 This part of the contract spells out the exact terms and details of the project including milestones, a timeline, specific goals, processes and procedures, deliverables and deadlines, and desired results.
-Taking the time to discuss these details with your client up front is a valuable practice that instils a sense of professionalism and establishes a practice of open communication from the start.
+Taking the time to discuss these details with your client up front is a valuable practice that instills a sense of professionalism and establishes a practice of open communication from the start.

 Working on a SOW is a great opportunity to start building a relationship with your client.
 Discussing project goals, expectations, and responsibilities shows that you are putting in the time and effort to make sure you know what is expected before starting work.
 Be sure to discuss your client’s desired results and what they define as success so you can show your client how you are meeting their expectations as the project evolves.